pal-robotics/pal_mjlab/README.md

-### Kangaroo locomotion external project for Mjlab
+# External project for KANGAROO integration to Mjlab

 Place the repository in the same directory as mjlab and run: